Knowledge concerning the migration of individual animals and whole populations has always been of high interest to mankind.

 The project got underway in 2002, the Max Planck Institute for Ornithology (MPIO) in Radolfzell/Konstanz (Germany) holds the leading role of the international consortium and the DLR aerospace management is funding the project since 2012.
 More information about the project can be found at: http://icarusinitiative.org/about-icarus

-SpaceTech has been selected by the MPIO team for the space-related segments of the project, due to their experience, and is working on the
+SpaceTech has been selected by the MPIO team for the space-related segments of the project, due to their experience, and has been working on

 - ICARUS Animal Tag: a prototype of the tracking sensor, meeting the main science requirements